lima2206/AUXIA/docs/sprints/sprint-2/README.md

   <a href ="#equipe"> Equipe</a> |
 </p>

-> Status da Sprint: Em andamento 🛠️
+> Status da Sprint: Concluído ✅

 ## 🏅 Desafio <a id="desafio"></a>